libremfg/rhize-docs/content/reference/gql-types.md

  - `gt`

 Each keyword has the same behavior as described in [string filters](#string-filters), only they operate on numerical rather than lexicographic values.
+{{< notice "note" >}}
+While the dateTime type uses the RFC 3339 format, some string fields may use the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.
+This depends on the object and customer requirement.
+For these fields, the string filters work as chronological filters too.
+{{< /notice >}}
 ### Enum filters

 Properties of the type `Enum` can be filtered by the following: